What is a Celebrant?

 How does the process work?

-After you meet with Gwen for a no-obligation consultation, either in person or by phone, and you book her by signing a contract and sending her a 50% deposit, she will start the process of really getting to know you as a couple.
+After you meet with Gwen for a no-obligation consultation, either by a virtual meeting, phone or in person, and you book her by signing a contract and paying her fee, she will start the process of really getting to know you as a couple.
 She will learn what is important to you, how you met, and what you want your guests to walk away with after your ceremony.
 She does this by interviewing you and with a well thought out questionnaire that you both complete as your assignment.
 She does her best to make the experience fun for you.

 From what Gwen learns, she will create a first draft of your love story and the ritual elements you desire to be included in your ceremony.
 She has an arsenal of resources to suggest based on your cultural, spiritual, ethnic and life interests.
 She also spends time researching options for you to consider.
 The tone of the ceremony is reflected as well.